mmfausnaugh/tica/README.md

 ## Quick Start

 The workhorse script for calibrating raw TESS data is `bin/tica-cal-ccd2ccd`.
-This script is installed by default, and can be run with `--help` to  see an explanation of the options available.
+This script is installed in your working environment and can be run with `--help` to  see an explanation of the options available.

 An example bash script to run tica on raw FFIs downloaded from MAST is in `bin/tica-calibrate-spoc`.
-A help option is also available for this script (run with `--help` or with no arguments).
+This script is also installed in your working environment and a help option is  available (run with `--help` or with no arguments).

 The user inputs the location of the FFIs and the location of the calilbration models to the bash script: